 When collecting e-waste, some customers also had polystyrene packaging.
 Due to the fact that polystyrene is commonly used in home appliance packaging, customers often have some polystyrene packaging piled up when they buy new electronics.
 It would be better if a company could take away the polystyrene packaging while taking away the old appliances.

 In May 2017, when we found Electronic Recycling Australia, the company’s polystyrene waste was mainly thrown directly into the trash.
 As a result, the trash bins are quickly full, requiring taken up by the waste management company frequently.
 ERA has to pay expensive fees every month for waste polystyrene disposal.

 Andrew Wallace, the commercial manager at ERA, was very excited when he heard about the polystyrene recycling project.
 It is a new model for them to turn waste into money.
 After two months of review and implementation of the project, ERA finally bought GREENMAX M-C200 polystyrene densifier.
-Since then, all the foam packaging waste accumulated have been recycled.
-ERA not only collects polystyrene waste from its own customers, but also plans to expand more polystyrene recycling channels.
+Since then, all the foam packaging waste accumulated has been recycled.
+ERA not only collects polystyrene waste from its own customers but also plans to expand more polystyrene recycling channels.

 Now, the GREENMAX polystyrene densifier has been running in Electronic Recycling Australia for more than two years.
 We visit ERA every year to make sure the machine is working well.
 GREENMAX not only helps customers solve the polystyrene waste problem but also allows ERA to keep a closer relationship with its customers.